-Malpractice is essentially any activity or practice, which deliberately contravenes regulations and compromises the integrity of the internal or external assessment process and/or the validity of certificates.
-It covers any deliberate actions, neglect, default or other practice that compromises, or could compromise:
+Malpractice is essentially any activity or practice which deliberately contravenes regulations and compromises the integrity of the internal or external assessment process and/or the validity of certificates.
+It covers any deliberate actions, neglect, default, or other practice that compromises, or could compromise:

-- the assessment process; - the integrity of an endorsed FQP non-regulated qualification; - the validity of a result or certificate; - the reputation and credibility of Focus Awards; or, - the endorsed FQP non-regulated qualification.
+- the assessment process

+- the integrity of a qualification

+- the validity of a result or certificate

+- the reputation and credibility of Focus Awards or the qualification.

-Malpractice may include a range of issues from the failure to maintain appropriate records or systems to the deliberate falsification of records in order to claim certificates.
+Malpractice may include a range of issues, from the failure to maintain appropriate records or systems, to the deliberate falsification of records to claim certificates.

-For the purpose of this policy this term also covers misconduct and forms of unnecessary discrimination or bias towards certain or groups of learners.
+For the purposes of this Policy the term also covers misconduct and forms of unnecessary discrimination or bias towards or against certain or groups of learners.